-In recognising that one size does not fit all, case management offers an approach which recognises that perpetrators may be at different levels of acceptance of responsibility and motivation to change.
+In recognising that one size does not fit all, case management offers an approach which recognises that people who choose to use violence may be at different levels of acceptance of responsibility and motivation to change.

-Case Management aims to reduce the risk associated with perpetrator’s use of family violence by providing an individualized and tailored response to address the barriers to engaging in the change process.
+Case Management aims to reduce the risk associated with the person who chooses to use family violence by providing an individualized and tailored response to address the barriers to engaging in the change process.

-This is achieved through proactive practical and psychological support to men across the community who use family violence in conjunction with systemic and integrated risk management strategies.
+This is achieved through proactive practical and psychological support to people across the community who use family violence in conjunction with systemic and integrated risk management strategies.

 The purpose of case management is to:

-Keep perpetrators in view of services and relevant authorities
+- Keep people who choose to use violence in view of services and relevant authorities

-Actively engage perpetrators with a view to identify key changes necessary to enable perpetrators to take responsibility and enable the victim survivor to live safely , including the ongoing use of risk assessment and risk management
+- Actively engage people who choose to use violence with a view to identify key changes necessary to enable them to take responsibility and enable the victim survivor to live safely , including the ongoing use of risk assessment and risk management

-Actively involve the perpetrator in planning and decision making to encourage engagement with other social and universal services
+- Actively involve the person who chooses to use violence in planning and decision making to encourage engagement with other social and universal services

 Case management may be provided to:

-May be at risk from other perpetrators due to the nature of their offending or relationship context
+- May be at risk from other persons who choose to use violence due to the nature of their offending or relationship context